MapleWorld/iChat/Phase1/Phase1Report.md

  * As The Social One, I want to review messages which I have sent to other users, so that I can have a history of my conversation with other users.
 (3/1)

 ## MVP ##

-Users can browse threads within a category, filter by topic User can register an account and save preferences about favourite topics Users can view a list of favourite topics and view threads from them
+Categories - Set by administrator, a thread may only be in one category Topics - created by users, a thread may be in several topics Threads - created by users, replied to by users.
+Category/topics set by original poster Users can browse threads within a category, filter by topic User can register an account and save preferences about favourite topics Users can view a list of favourite topics and view threads from them